 Keep your cat’s paws clean

 If your cat allows, you can also wipe your cat’s paws and pads regularly with a warm, damp washcloth.
 By using the towel wrap technique described above, you can clean your kitty’s paws regularly, making sure to gently wipe kitty litter away from the top of your cat’s paw and paw pad, and clean in between the toes.
 Doing this often can help prevent major discomfort in your cat and possibly having to visit the vet if a problem becomes serious enough.

 Trim the hair around your cat’s paws

-Trimming the hair around your cat’s paw pads can also prevent cat litter granules from getting trapped in the hairs (this can be especially true in long-haired cats).
+Trimming the hair around your cat’s paw pads can also prevent cat litter from getting trapped in the hairs (this can be especially true in long-haired cats).
 If your cat permits, you can try very carefully to trim the hair around the paws using a pair of small pet grooming scissors.
 If you are worried about trimming the hair this way, you can always contact a groomer or your veterinarian for assistance.

 Keep the litter box clean